Kyozan Joshu Sasaki: Biography

-Controversies
+Financial misconduct

+Although not widely known outside Japan until recent years, in 1954, Sasaki was convicted in Japan by the Sendai District Court in a criminal proceeding, confirmed upon rehearing by the Sendai High Court, and sentenced to serve 8 months in prison, for misuse and misappropriation of temple funds during Sasaki's time overseeing the finances of Zuiganji Temple.
+It was reported that the appellate court imposed actual imprisonment upon finding that a portion of the misappropriated funds were used for "a pleasure/spending spree [遊興費]" in a way "inappropriate for a religious figure/man of the cloth (宗教家)," including payments to several women.
+In an interview with a reporter at the time, Sasaki said, "With regard to the matter of women, this is my distress as a human being."
+Eight years after his release from prison, Sasaki was dispatched from Japan to the United States.

+Sexual misconduct

 Sasaki Roshi was among a generation of missionary Buddhist teachers accused of improper relations with his students.
 He was one of four major Zen teachers who came to the United States in the 1960s and had a major impact on the growth of Zen in America; the others teachers were Shunryu Suzuki, Eido Shimano, Taizan Maezumi.
 All but Suzuki were involved with widely publicized scandals involving sexual impropriety.
 The complex roots of such behavior in Buddhist communities both in Japan and in the United States remain under investigation.
 In light of these significant abuses of authority, the Buddhists in the United States have developed statements on ethics and various guidelines for prospective students to apply in choosing a teacher.

 In 1997, members of his Mt.
 Baldy Zen Center wrote a letter alleging that Sasaki Roshi was engaging in sexual misconduct with his female students.

 Stephen Wilder, a monk who was ordained in 1977, wrote a resignation letter in 1982, also alleging sexual harassment:

 A student of Joshu Roshi, Giko David Rubin, raised concerns about Roshi's sexual conduct to Joshu Roshi himself as well as his inner circle.
 Rubin wrote:

 In 2012, Eshu Martin, a former monk in the Rinzai-ji community and student of Sasaki, also publicly accused Sasaki, who was then 105 years old, of sexual misconduct with students.

-According to the New York Times, some students posted in message boards that, the Sasaki would tell them that sexual contact with a Zen master, or roshi, like him would help them attain new levels of “non-attachment,” one of Zen’s main objectives.
+According to the New York Times, some students posted in message boards that Sasaki would tell them that sexual contact with a Zen master (roshi) like him would help them attain new levels of “non-attachment,” one of Zen’s main objectives.
 If they resisted, he used intimidation and threats of expulsion.

 A February 2013 article in the Albuquerque Journal wrote: